 Tortellini, preferably in brodo, is the Christmas day meal of choice.
 The very best are from Emilia Romagna region, and as much as I’d like to suggest some to buy, I thought I would suggest something more in the spirit of giving.
 Il Tortellante and Food for Soul – Massimo Bottura is a human hurricane, and his wife Lara Gilmore is a super savvy activist and all around great person.
 Together, they whipped up Il Tortellante, a hands on laboratory for autistic teenagers and adults in Modena, and Food For Soul, a global network (eight kitchens and social tables) that focuses on feeding and nourishing local communities and fighting food waste.
 I’ve spent a lot of time with Lara and Massimo, and I am constantly captivated by the incredible sense of community that both bring to the table.
 You can get involved by donating to Il Tortellante, and participating in any of Food for Soul’s campaigns from volunteering and donating to buying a work of art for a good cause.

 Let’s Get Arty

 Since we are talking about paying it forward, I’d like to give a shout out to the Peggy Guggenheim Collection in Venice.
-Like many private cultural organisations, the PGC was hit hard by the Covid lockdown.
+Like many private cultural organisations, the PGC was hit hard by lockdown.
 More importantly, PGC is very close to my heart as I spent a year in PGC fellowships back in the day where I learned the ins and outs of running a non-profit mini-museum, from cleaning the galleries and hanging art work to PR and presentations.
 I spent hours with Pollock, Magritte and Manzu, and I cherish those days.
 If you love Venice and art, please consider donating.
 To learn more, tune in to my podcast episode with Peggy Guggenheim Collection director Karole P.B.
 Vail.